 Julia says

 Looks very comfy!
-Would love to try this soup!
+I am going to try this soup!